 One type of behavioral impulse refers to forms of cognitive bias, which we describe in more detail below.
 Another example is mental accounting that sets investing goals or price-points based on personal desires rather than best practices for investment management.

-Investors and investment managers can also be led astray by a behavioral tendency known as loss aversion, meaning their investment management is motivated by a fear of loss rather than total returns.
+Investors and investment managers can also be led astray by a behavioral investing tendency known as loss aversion, meaning their investment management is motivated by a fear of loss rather than total returns.

 The Importance of Being Aware of Cognitive Bias